Raffaele Marciello: 2021: Further victories in GTM and GTWC

 Marciello competing at the Red Bull Ring during the 2021 ADAC GT Masters season.

 Marciello remained in the ADAC GT Masters for 2021, this time driving at Mann-Filter Team Landgraf-HTP WWR together with Maximilian Buhk.
 The season began promisingly, as the duo converted pole to victory at the season opener in Oschersleben in a commanding performance.
 The team would score two further podiums during the first eight races of the season, which was enough to close the gap to just three points compared to the leading Land-Motorsport outfit of Ricardo Feller and Christopher Mies.
 However, a retirement at the Sachsenring owing to a crash caused by Albert Costa and a 30-second penalty which led to a finish outside of the points in Hockenheim put the title out of reach for Marciello and Buhk, who ended the season fourth overall.

-The Italian also drove for the AKKA ASP Team in the SRO competitions, being joined by new Mercedes factory driver Jules Gounon on a full-time basis in the Endurance Cup and once again partnering Timur Boguslavskiy in the Sprint Cup.
+Marciello also drove for the AKKA ASP Team in the SRO competitions, being joined by new Mercedes factory driver Jules Gounon on a full-time basis in the Endurance Cup and once again partnering Timur Boguslavskiy in the Sprint Cup.
 In the former series, Marciello and Gounon were able to mount a title charge, taking second places at Monza, a race which Marciello led during the opening stint, and at the Nürburgring, where the team ran in second for the majority of the contest.
 Additionally, Marciello scored a second successive pole position for the 24 Hours of Spa, though the team would retire due to damper failure.
 The points they lost in Belgium cost the outfit during the final round in Barcelona, where, despite taking victory alongside Felipe Fraga, Marciello and Gounon would miss out on the championship by four points.
 In the Sprint Cup, Marciello and Boguslavskiy scored four podiums but failed to win a race, leading to a third-placed finish in the drivers' standings.

 Near the end of the year, Marciello confirmed that he would be switching to a Swiss racing licence from 2022 onwards, citing a lack of support from the governing body of Italian motorsport as the reason for his "overdue" switch.